 There are a lot of things about French-Caribbean singer, songwriter, bassist and producer Adeline which are admirable and jaw-dropping.
 Her career, personality and talents are marked by a passion for expression through music and her desire to develop and grow.
 This turned her into a well-rounded artist, hard-working individual, renowned professional and inevitably an inspiration for other women, women of colour, and immigrants.
-Before becoming the well-known music artist she is now and before collaborating and playing with Anderson .Paak, Lee Fields, Chromeo, Big Freeda and Natalie Prass, she had to go a long way – not only from Paris to New York but also within.
+Before becoming the well-known music artist she is now and before collaborating and sharing stage with Anderson .Paak, Lee Fields, Chromeo, Big Freeda and Natalie Prass, she had to go a long way – not only from Paris to New York but also within.

 In this interview, she shares some insights on both her professional and personal journey of becoming the artist she is today.
-She discusses challenges, sacrifices and breaking the mould of her own expectations.
+She discusses challenges, sacrifices and breaking the mold of her own expectations.
 And she addresses the role of collaborations in her creative process and music development.